-Kaala Review
+Kaala Review: Rajinikanth Swag & The Dark Mode Form A Lethal Mix!

 - Prakash Raj Comments On The Kaala Ban, Hits Out At Kamal Haasan For Not Supporting Rajinikanth

-The craze surrounding Kaala, the big release of the Rajinikanth starrer is nothing short than phenomenal and the movie, which by all means is the movie of the month, has made it to the theatres today (June 07, 2018).
+The craze surrounding Kaala, the big release of Rajinikanth, is nothing short than phenomenal and the movie, which by all means is the movie of the month, has made it to the theatres today (June 07, 2018).
 Kaala, directed by Pa Ranjith is expected to be something special and the audiences expect nothing less than a gratifying experience.

 Plot

-The story of Kaala is set against the backdrop of Dharavi in Mumbai.
-Kaala Karikalan is rightly the King Of Dharavi and is a leader like figure to a group of Tamil migrants.
-The movie takes us through the issues and events that happen in their life.
+The story of Kaala is set against the backdrop of the slums of Dharavi in Mumbai.
+Kaala is the King Of Dharavi, with the Tamil migrants out there looking up to him.
+Things do take a turn when a politician tries to uproot the slum in the name of development.
+How Kaala deals with this has been narrated in Kaala.

-At first, meet the cast & crew members of Kaala here..
+At first, let's see how the cast & crew members of Kaala have fared for the movie...

 Rajinikanth As Kaala